dsolstad/walkthrough-try2hack.nl/level04.md

 #### Level 4

-As you see in the source, the file you need to check out is http://try2hack.nl/levels/PasswdLevel4.class Get a Java decompiler, I recommend Cavaj which you may find here: http://www.bysoft.se/sureshot/cavaj Use Cavaj to decompile the class and check out the source:
+As you see in the source, the file you need to check out is http://try2hack.nl/levels/PasswdLevel4.class Get a Java decompiler.
+I recommend Cavaj, which you may find here: http://www.bysoft.se/sureshot/cavaj Use Cavaj to decompile the class and check out the source:

 ```java